adutta4/protocols/CoRAL/CoRAL.md

 ```

 Next, you can copy the script `run_cycleviz.sbatch` from the case68 folder into your directory.
 Run this with the command `sbatch run_cycleviz.sbatch $GRAPH $CYCLES`, where `$GRAPH` and `$CYCLES` are the files you generated in Step 4.

+## Run AmpliconClassifier

+To run AmpliconClassifier, there is currently a script in the coral folder called `aa-classifier.sbatch`.
+To run, simply change the name of the directory with your CoRAL output and run.